-1. The applicable zoning for the Project is B-L, Business Limited District with Planned Redevelopment (RDO) Overlay District.
+Conditional Use request.
+The applicable zoning for the Project is B-L, Business Limited District with Planned Redevelopment (RDO) Overlay District.
 The property does not have a PDO Overlay zoning.
 The applicant also seeks applying the PDO Overlay to the property.